gemfire/spring-data-for-vmware-gemfire/documentation/reference/mapping.md

 ## <a id="entity-mapping"></a>Entity Mapping

-Spring Data for VMware GemFire provides support to map entities that are stored in a Region.
+[spring-data-gemfire-name] provides support to map entities that are stored in a Region.
 The mapping metadata is defined by using annotations on application domain classes, as the following example shows:

 **Example 3.
-Mapping a domain class to a Apache Geode Region**
+Mapping a domain class to a [vmware-gemfire-name] Region**

 ```highlight
 @Region("People")